 Bhagavan Sri Ramana Maharshi was an incredible human who created an amazing spiritual path for mankind to tread upon.
-We have briefly mentioned Sri Ramana in our previous blogs, now it’s time to look more at this outstanding spiritual guru.
+Here is a brief look at this outstanding spiritual guru.

 He was born Venkataraman to his parents Alagammal and Sundaram Iyer on the 30th of December 1879.
 He grew up in his small hometown of Tiruchuzhi in South India.
 Venkataraman was a seemingly normal child; he preferred sports to schoolwork but had an amazing retentive memory.
 The only irregular thing about him was his sleeping, he would sleep so deeply that people could beat him in his sleep and he would have no idea!

 In 1896 at the age of 16, Venkataraman experienced something that changed his life forever.
 He was overcome with a sudden irrational fear of death.
 This fear drove his consciousness inwards and he began to think about the consequences of death and dying.
 ‘Now death has come; what does it mean?
 What is it that is dying?
 This body dies.’
 He imitated a corpse; he lay there and pictured what would happen to his body.
 At the end of this ‘death experience’, he came to the realization that though the body dies, the spirit transcends and cannot be touched by death.
 He became centered on the ‘I’.
 After this experience he became quiet and submissive.
 He visited the temple daily and stayed for hours as waves of emotion overtook him.